maxitg/SetReplace/README.md

 #### Causal Graphs

 An event A causes an event B if there exists an edge that was created by A and destroyed by B. If we then consider all relationships between events, we can create a causal graph.
-In a causal graph, vertices correspond to events, and causal graph edges correspond to the set edges (aka expressions).
+In a **`"CausalGraph"`**, vertices correspond to events, and causal graph edges correspond to the set edges (aka expressions).

 For example, if we consider our simple arithmetic model `{a_, b_} :> a + b` starting from `{3, 8, 8, 8, 2, 10, 0, 9, 7}` we get a causal graph which quite clearly describes what's going on (we label each event here with explicit values for a and b):
 ```